j-info/ctfsite/walkthroughs/2022-03-07 - Oh My WebServer.md

 Port is open
 ```

-I transfer **nmap** over to the container to do some further port enumeration and the containers host system which shows me that in addition to ssh and http we have another port open, 5986.
+I transfer **nmap** over to the container to do some further port enumeration against the containers host system which shows me that in addition to ssh and http we have another port open, 5986.

 ```
 5986/tcp open  unknown  syn-ack
 ```

 I search google for this port to see what it is and a lot of results come back with WinRM, which isn't applicable here.
 So, I search again filtering those out.
-It looks like this port is used by **Open Management Infrastructure** and it has a known RCE exploit with it **CVE-2021-38647** aka **OMIGOD**.
+It looks like this port is used by **Open Management Infrastructure** and it has a known RCE exploit with it: **CVE-2021-38647** aka **OMIGOD**.

-You can read more about the exploit [**here**](https://usa.kaspersky.com/blog/vulnerabilities-in-omi-azure/25371/)
+You can read more about the exploit [**here**](https://usa.kaspersky.com/blog/vulnerabilities-in-omi-azure/25371/).

-Looking on GitHub you can find a POC [**here**](https://github.com/AlteredSecurity/CVE-2021-38647), which I download and then transfer over to the docker container.
+Looking on GitHub you can find an OMIGOD POC [**here**](https://github.com/AlteredSecurity/CVE-2021-38647), which I download and then transfer over to the docker container.

 The instructions to run the exploit are as follows: